STORM: Slot-based Task-aware Object-centric Representation for robotic Manipulation: Introduction

-Slot-based object-centric representation learning offers an appealing alternative.
-By decomposing scenes into discrete latent "slots", each representing an individual object or part, such models promote modular reasoning, interpretable structure and compositional generalization.
+Slot-based object-centric representation offers an appealing alternative.
+By decomposing scenes into discrete latent "slots", each representing an individual object or part, these representations promote modular reasoning, interpretable structure and compositional generalization.
 Frameworks such as Slot-Attention~\cite{locatello2020objectcentriclearningslotattention} and its successors~\cite{Didolkar2024ZeroShotOCRL,seitzer2023bridginggaprealworldobjectcentric,singh2022illiteratedallelearnscompose} have shown that meaningful object representations can emerge without supervision when proper inductive biases are applied.
-However, these models remains \textbf{unguided}, the slot formation process is purely visual, without semantic control.
-As a result, the learned slots may not correspond to \textbf{task-relevant entities}~\cite{chapin2025objectcentricrepresentationsimprovepolicy}, limiting their usefulness in action-oriented contexts such as robotics.
+However, these models remain \textbf{unguided}: the slot formation process is purely visual, without semantic control.
+As a result, the learned slots may not correspond to \textbf{task-relevant entities} and may even merge into uncorrelated components~\cite{chapin2025objectcentricrepresentationsimprovepolicy}, limiting their usefulness for robotic manipulation.
 Recent efforts have attempted to integrate semantics into slot-based learning.
 Shatter \& Gather~\cite{kim2023shattergatherlearningreferring} achieved strong alignment between slots and text post hoc through contrastive learning.
-CTRL-O~\cite{didolkar2025ctrlolanguagecontrollableobjectcentricvisual} successfully demonstrated language controllability, but its training relies on several large scale visual language models (Llama2Vec~\cite{liu2025llama2vecunsupervisedadaptationlarge} and CLIP~\cite{radford2021learningtransferablevisualmodels}).
+CTRL-O~\cite{didolkar2025ctrlolanguagecontrollableobjectcentricvisual} successfully demonstrated language controllability, but its training relies on large language models (LLM2Vec~\cite{behnamghader2024llm2veclargelanguagemodels} and CLIP~\cite{radford2021learningtransferablevisualmodels}).
 While effective for object retrieval and image-generation conditioning, these approaches have yet to be adapted for robotic control scenarios, where aligning visual perception with instruction semantics is essential for manipulation.
-In this work, we introduce \textbf{STORM}, a lightweight slot-based task-aware module that operates on frozen DINOv2 features.
-Our key contributions are twofold:

-\textbf{Multi-phase adaptation of a visual foundation model:} We introduce a two-stage learning strategy for adapting frozen visual foundation model features (DINOv2) into task-relevant, object-centric representations.
-The strategy first stabilizes slot formation through visual-semantic pretraining, and then aligns the same object-centric layers with downstream manipulation objectives via joint training with a control policy.